LLinusLove/About_ME/README.md

 - 👋 Hi, I’m @LLinusLove
-- 👀 I’m interested in data analysis and poker
+- 👀 I’m interested in data analysis and statistical learning
-- 🌱 I’m currently learning SQL and spreadsheet
+- 🌱 I’m currently learning SQL and R
 - 💞️ I’m looking to collaborate on any entry level project
 - 📫 How to reach me peter12118@gmail.com or peter12118#0226 on Discord